 - And many others within the criminal justice system.

 Criminal Justice Salary

 While working a criminal justice job can be a rewarding experience, allowing those who pursue these careers to feel as though they are making a real difference in the world.
 The monetary rewards for these jobs can vary a good deal.
-In most cases, the higher the degree held, a higher salary will generally follow.
+In most cases, the higher the degree held, the higher salary will generally follow.

 A criminal justice salary can average between $12.04 per hour working as a Security Officer to a $24.54 hourly wage for a Private Investigator.
-Other criminal just careers and salaries reported include Police Officer at $20.53 per hour, a Victim Advocate at $15.63 per hour, and a Fraud Investigator can make an average of 18.23 per hour.
+Other criminal just careers and salaries reported include Police officers at $20.53 per hour, a Victim Advocate at $15.63 per hour, and a Fraud Investigator who can make an average of 18.23 per hour.